adamribaudo/discord-music-bot/README.md

 `kill -9 [id]`

+# Commands
+Only 2 commands are supported:
+`!play` will tell the bot to join the voice channel and play mp3's `!disconnect` will tell it to leave the voice channel.

 # Example

 I built this so that I could host a Discord server that plays my music (I record under the moniker o8o8o8) non-stop.
 Feel free to join and listen! https://discord.gg/9Rg9qbRR